Katniss Everdeen and Peeta Mellark: A Realistic "Love Story"

 Will she care for him in return?
 Will she give him a fighting chance in the arena?

+Katniss is angry with Peeta for his stunt and Peeta places chains on her when he declares his attraction to her.
 Katniss is angry that Peeta makes her look weak.
 Haymitch argues that he makes her desirable.
 Both of these statements are correct and they are done without Katniss' consent.
-And so begins the narrative of the "Star-Crossed Lovers from District 12;" with Peeta playing a role in manipulating not only the hero, but the audience, and of both his and Katniss' fates.
-Peeta declares his feelings and crush for Katniss on national television and as a tribute without odds in his favor, he has nothing to lose.
+And so begins the narrative of the "Star-Crossed Lovers from District 12;" with Peeta playing a role in manipulating the hero, the audience, and both his and Katniss' fates.
+Peeta declares his feelings and crush for Katniss on national television and does not really have anything to lose in doing so.

 In the movie, Katniss and Peeta have a conversation the night before the games and Peeta tells Katniss that he meant his remark as a compliment.
 This is a moment that hints at Peeta's manipulative nature showing how he can turn a situation in which he was clearly at fault into a situation where he had no fault.
 Katniss does not address his offense or the fact that declaring his crush on her and putting her in the position that he put her in was not a compliment.
-She lets it go and they have a sincere conversation about the games.
+She lets it go and they have a sincere conversation about the games but this scene was different than the book.

 Peeta is noted for being sweet, steadfast, and self-sacrificing, and while he is sweet, steadfast, and self-sacrificing it is not all that Peeta is.
-Peeta is just as wounded as Katniss; the difference is that he hides it better.
-Peeta is observant and manipulative.
-He knows how to charm, flatter, and persuade and he knows how to have a way with people.
-But these tactics do not work on Katniss.
-Peeta says the right things to Katniss; sweet, flattering, polished things.
-Things that are sincere but that are also meant to get a certain response from Katniss.
-But Peeta is unsuccessful with this approach when it comes to Katniss because Katniss does not respond to him the way he wants.
+Peeta knows how to charm, flatter, and persuade and he knows how to have a way with people.
+He says sweet, flattering, polished things to Katniss; things that are sincere but that are also meant to get a certain response.

-While Peeta knows how to maintain his outward image, Katniss is an open book to everyone but herself.
+Peeta knows how to maintain his outward image but Katniss is an open book to everyone but herself.
 Katniss' motivations are clear and she holds no pretense.
-Peeta cannot get to Katniss with charm, so he does manipulate Katniss with guilt, acts of kindness and selflessness that Katniss cannot repay and a resulting indebtedness to Peeta due to these acts, knowing Katniss as no one else does, and being there for Katniss when she is most vulnerable and unstable.
-Peeta cannot win Katniss over the way he wins over everyone else.
-Peeta is patient and tries different approaches that combine both his sincere feelings towards Katniss and also his manipulative nature.
+In their dynamic, Peeta is not very successful with charming Katniss, but he does manipulate Katniss with guilt, acts of kindness and selflessness that Katniss cannot repay and a resulting indebtedness to Peeta due to these acts, knowing Katniss as no one else does, and being there for Katniss when she is most vulnerable and unstable.
+Peeta interactions with Katniss in the story are a mix of kindness and actions that lack self-interest, and kindness and actions that have self-interest (manipulative nature).

 The problem with Peeta is that he and his actions are complicated.
 He is sweet and kind but he also is out for his own wants and needs.
 He does want to be there for Katniss and he does want to look out for her.
-He does want good for Katniss and he does want her to make it out of the games alive and for her to have a future.
-But he also wants Katniss.
-He wants her for himself, and he wants Katniss to want him; and in order to get Katniss and to get Katniss to want him, he needs Katniss to need him and he does manipulate her to get there.
+He wants good for Katniss and he wants her to make it out of the games alive and for her to have a future.
+Peeta's kind actions are often paired with self-interest, emotional manipulation, or passive-aggressive comments.
+He pulls the rug out from under Katniss on more than one occasion (declaring her his crush and declaring her pregnant on national television, etc.) where she has to "play along."

 The Kind, Selfless, and Unconditionally Loving Peeta

 Peeta is too available and ready to be there for Katniss.
-He allows himself to be used in this way even though he knows Katniss has feelings for Gale and especially allows it because Katniss needs it.
-His being available for Katniss when she needs and when she wants is out of both kindness and manipulation.
-Due to Katniss’ mental condition and need, he knows Katniss will not refuse and it benefits him to allow her to use him in this way.
+He allows himself to be used in this way even though he knows Katniss has feelings for Gale and allows it because Katniss needs it.
+His being available for Katniss when she needs and when she wants is a double-edged sword.
+Due to Katniss’ mental condition and need, Katniss will not refuse and it benefits him to allow her to use him in this way.
 For the most part, this arrangement is enough for him in Catching Fire but in Mockingjay resentment and hostility surface.

 In The Hunger Games, Peeta does not know that he is being used and that he is being used in this way because it is necessary for both his and Katniss' survival but in Catching Fire he is aware of where he and Katniss stand.
 And even with this awareness, he still makes himself as available or more available to Katniss than before.
 He is there for Katniss and he does not make any explicit arrangements or demands, he does not set any boundaries or terms for this arrangement, but he still has expectations and he is still getting something out of the arrangement.
 It is not that Peeta is just being used and used, and that he is not getting anything out of it.
 His actions are not entirely selfless.
 In Mockingjay, when some of Peeta has come back and he is trying to find out what is real and not real, he makes a comment about the nights on the train.